3.7 Medical Practitioners - Prescriber IDs and Practitioner Reference IDs

 Out-of-province Practitioner IDs

-Alberta physicians and surgeons do have individual Practitioner IDs on PharmaNet, although there may be some exceptions; Alberta dentists, podiatrists and veterinarians are assigned a generic Practitioner ID.
+Alberta physicians and surgeons have individual Practitioner IDs in PharmaNet, although there may be some exceptions; Alberta dentists, podiatrists and veterinarians are assigned a generic Practitioner ID.

-For a claim to adjudicate on PharmaNet, a pharmacist must submit a valid, individual Practitioner ID number for a B.C. or Alberta practitioner.
+For a claim to adjudicate in PharmaNet, a pharmacist must submit a valid, individual Practitioner ID number for a B.C. or Alberta practitioner, or the generic Practitioner IDs for other out‑of‑province practitioners.
+For specialists, pharmacists must use the generic six-character Practitioner ID 99999.

 Using Practitioner IDs for non-prescription items